-Regionalization policies and newcomer retention in smaller communities multi-scalar processes involving many actors, it is important to understand the relationship between local, regional, provincial, and national immigration policies and contexts, as well as the lived experiences of newcomers in smaller communities.
+In Canada, despite federal government's proactive regionalization policies, 75% of immigrants concentrate in three gateway cities.
+There is a need to explore immigrant attraction, integration, and retention in smaller non-gateway cities.
+Considering that integration and retention are multi-scalar processes involving many actors, it is important to understand the relationship between local, regional, provincial, and national immigration policies and contexts, as well as the lived experiences of newcomers in smaller communities.
 This roundtable will bring together diverse perspectives from researchers, policymakers, and community organizations to explore the multifaceted geopolitical dynamics, policy outcomes, and newcomers' lived experiences.